National and state-level datasets of United States forensic DNA databases 2001-2025: Technical Validation

 \subsection{National DNA Index System (NDIS)}

 We validated the NDIS time series by testing temporal consistency within each jurisdiction and at the national aggregate level.
 Because the counts of offender, arrestee, and forensic profiles, as well as investigations aided, are cumulative measures, they are expected to increase monotonically across successive data snapshots.
 Although occasional expungements may occur, such legitimate decreases should be distinguishable from reporting artifacts through systematic anomaly detection.
-Here we describe our attempt to conservatively remove unambiguous (primarily typographical) errors and we encourage any users of this data to analyze both the raw and intermediate files in addition to the clean files in our `data/ndis` folder (see \ref{fig:file_structure}) as they may wish to set their own definitions of what constitutes an anomaly in the data or analyze the anomalies themselves in their own right.
+Rather than removing anomalous values, we developed a flagging system that marks suspicious data points with boolean columns, preserving all original values and allowing users to apply their own filtering criteria.
+We encourage users to analyze both the flagged final data and the raw and intermediate files in our \texttt{data/ndis} folder (see Figure~\ref{fig:file_structure}), as they may wish to set their own definitions of what constitutes an anomaly.

-To identify and correct data-quality issues while preserving genuine profile removals, we developed a multi-category anomaly detection framework.
-For each jurisdiction $j$, metric $x$, and capture time $t$, we examined patterns in the recorded count $N_{j,t}^{(x)}$ relative to adjacent observations.